-The share capital was reduced twice in the last three financial years as a consequence of a share buyback program of CHF 20 billion, launched on July 4, 2017, and completed on December 30, 2019.
-The resulting cancellations of shares were approved at the 2018 and 2019 Annual General Meetings.
+The share capital was reduced three times in the last two financial years as a consequence of a share buyback program of CHF 20 billion, launched on July 4, 2017, and completed on December 30, 2019, and the ongoing share buyback program of up to CHF 20 billion, launched on January 3, 2020.
+The resulting cancellations of shares were approved at the 2018, 2019 and 2020 Annual General Meetings.